mansi2804/flutter-Portfolio/README.md

 git clone <repository-url>

-Navigate to the Project Directory cd profile-page
+Navigate to the Project Directory</br>
+cd profile-page

 Run the App

-Get the dependencies:
+Get the dependencies:</br>
 flutter pub get

-Run the app on a simulator or connected device: flutter run
+Run the app on a simulator or connected device:</br>
+flutter run